The Stokomani example: an e-commerce site launched in 3 weeks

 Reinforced by the Covid crisis and the closure of shops, the company's e-commerce project took on its full meaning.
 The aim was to launch an e-shop that would be operational quickly then a click & collect service - Customers do not hesitate to travel 30 to 40 kilometres to visit a Stokomani shop.

-In order to meet these challenges, it was imperative to proceed first and foremost with an overhaul of internal processes and a structuring of product information.
-Indeed, with hundreds of suppliers, thousands of references, some 300 new items per week and a particularly wide range of products, the challenge was first of all to build a solid and unified foundation on which the brand's omnichannel ecosystem - including the e-commerce site - could be built. - including the e-commerce site - could rely on.
-The management of EANs, attributes and media enrichment were therefore priorities that logically led the Stokomani teams to choose Quable PIM to accompany them in their project.
+To meet these challenges, it was imperative first and foremost to overhaul internal processes and structure product information.
+Indeed, with hundreds of suppliers, thousands of SKUs, some 300 new items per week and a particularly wide range of products, the challenge was first and foremost to to build a solid, unified foundation on which the brand's omnichannel ecosystem - including the e-commerce site - could be built. - including the e-commerce site - could rely on.
+The management of EANs, attributes and media enrichment were therefore key priorities, which logically led the Stokomani teams to choose Quable PIM to support them in their project.

 Quable thus provided expert business support to frame the data model before making the product database reliable, structured and enriched.
 It was also necessary to set up indicators of completeness and the associated dashboards while defining workflows appropriate.
 This upstream work enabled Stokomani to meet its objectives in record time.